 What can I substitute for cranberries?

-If you don’t have cranberries, you can substitute them with pomegranate seeds, raspberry sauce, or a different fruit sauce that provides a similar balance of sweet and tart flavors.
+If you dont have cranberries, you can sub them with pomegranate seeds, raspberry sauce or another fruit sauce thats sweet and tart.

 Is cranberry chicken healthy?